 The reality is that empathy should be a key element of your company culture.
 A recent State of Workplace Empathy Study from Businessolver identified that 93% of employees say they are more likely to stick with an empathetic employer, with CEOs highlighting empathy as one of the key workplace values.
 Building empathy training into your culture can reduce stress while improving morale and encouraging more effective collaboration.

-The data from the Empathy Index confirms the notion that higher levels of empathy creates an environment where your teams are the most creative and diverse, improving your business and delivering financial results.
+The data from the Empathy Index confirms the notion that higher levels of empathy create an environment where your teams are the most creative and diverse, improving your business and delivering financial results.

 Factor scalability into your company culture